-Facing $42 million budget deficit, UW dental school interim dean resigns
+Facing $42M budget deficit, UW dental-school interim dean resigns

 The recent layoffs — including 11 dental assistants, three hygienists and six managers — will save about $1.1 million over the course of a year, according to Bob Wanezek, assistant dean of the dental school.

-Until administrators choose Johnson’s replacement, the university’s provost, Jerry Baldasty, will make major decisions for the dental school and work with leadership to address its financial problems, said UW spokesman, Victor Balta.
+Until administrators choose Johnson’s replacement, the university’s provost, Jerry Baldasty, will make major decisions for the dental school and work with leadership to address its financial problems, said UW spokesman Victor Balta.

 In his letter, Johnson expressed condolences to those impacted by staffing changes, and gratitude to students and faculty.